Geetima2021/vsdpcvrd/README.md

 ## Future work

 - Inclusion of more constraits
-- STA using all the other checks
+- STA for all the other checks
 - STA using different PVT corners for max and min delay calculation
 - Study about timing violations and ECO
 - Performance characterisation of VSDBabySOC